 Before we start with the actual methods, here’s a look at the science behind siphoning gas from cars.

 The entire process is based on a few simple principles of physics.
-Basically, you dip one end of a hose in the source fluid tank and the other end in the collecting container placed at a lower elevation.
-High air pressure in the tank will make the liquid flow into the hose and further into the container.
+Basically, you dip one end of a hose in the source fuel tank and the other end in the collecting container placed at a lower elevation.
+High air pressure in the tank will make the liquid flow into the hose and further into the gas can.

 Warning: before you start sucking gas out of an old vehicle, know that gasoline is toxic.
 Inhaling and consuming gasoline can damage internal organs and result in multiple adverse symptoms.